Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 #### Location Data

 For every order, **location data of all the three parties** is absolutely necessary.
-For this POC I'm using the following data sources.
+For this PoC I'm using the following data sources.

 - **C: hypothetical customer address and realtime weather data in Zurich**

-  - To have something to work with, I simply picked a *random address somewhere in Zurich Höngg (mail code 8049).
+  - To have something to start working with, I simply picked a *random address somewhere in Zurich Höngg (mail code 8049).

     ```python
     custAddr = 'Gsteigstrasse 9, 8049 Zurich'
     ```

   - The *openweathermap.org API* was used to get a json file including *local temperature* data.